jurek1oo/BiCmdJDemo/README.txt

 The project sends command to BlueIris to togle two different profile as active one, every minute.
 Read and change config.properties file, to make it work for your BI system.

+To build the exec jar:

+mvn package -Dmaven.test.skip

 Have fun and let me know if you have any issues.

 Good luck,